linas/atomspace-ipfs/README.md

 * Q: How to search incoming set?
 A: See above.

+* Q: is pin needed to prevent a published atomspace from disappearing?

 * Use pubsub to publish value updates.

 * The current encoding is gonna do alpha-equivalnce all wrong.